2015-16 Total Australian ODA Estimated Outcome

 Objective 1: Effective economic institutions and infrastructure

-Improving economic institutions and infrastructure is essential to Indonesia’s ongoing development.
-Australia is supporting Indonesia to boost inclusive growth and productive jobs through its public policy and regulatory settings.
-By supporting areas such as financial sector stability, revenue mobilization, improved government spending and tax collection we will contribute to better economic productivity.
+Improving economic institutions and infrastructure is essential to Indonesia's ongoing development.
+Australia supports Indonesia's efforts to boost inclusive growth and productive jobs through refining its public policy and regulatory settings.
+By supporting areas such as financial sector stability, revenue mobilization, improved government spending and tax collection we help contribute to better economic productivity.
 We are also working to increase access to agricultural markets for poor farmers in Eastern Indonesia, driving economic growth and improving food security in the region.

 Bottlenecks in infrastructure constrain growth.
-Our support will help address disincentives to infrastructure investment, including through technical assistance and policy advice on regulatory provisions, planning and evaluation.
-A multifaceted approach including more efficient and timely use of government resources, better project selection and preparation, and productive partnerships between the public and private sectors will result in better infrastructure development all-round.
+We are helping drive infrastructure investment and growth through technical assistance and policy advice on regulatory provisions, planning and evaluation.
+A multifaceted approach including more efficient use of government resources, careful project selection and preparation and productive partnerships between the public and private sectors will result in better infrastructure development all-round.

 Investments for effective economic institutions and infrastructure

 Objective 2: Human development for a productive society

 Indonesia needs to drive the development of human capital to create the conditions for higher growth.
-Our innovative education program will work with schools to identify local challenges and opportunities, developing new approaches to tackle problems.
-Our Australia Awards Scholarships deliver considerable educational dividends for Indonesia’s future leaders as well as valuable people-to-people linkages.
-Areas of study will continue to focus on a broad range of fields relevant to economic, strategic and development outcomes.
+Our innovative education program works with schools to identify local challenges and opportunities to develop new approaches to tackle problems.
+Our Australia Awards Scholarships deliver considerable educational dividends for Indonesia's future leaders as well as valuable people-to-people linkages.
+Areas of study focus on a broad range of fields relevant to economic and development outcomes.

 Investments for human development for a productive society

 Objective 3: An inclusive society through effective governance